Listen on Apple

 Listen on Spotify

 Color is very important to humans in how we process information.
 It is the first thing we see and recognize and is imprinted on the brain, helping us to recognize and recall facts later on.
-In this episode, your hosts, Brittany and Ellie, interview Brigid Danziger of Math Giraffe to discuss color and its use and impacts in the classroom.
+In this episode, we’ll be chatting with Brigid Danziger of Math Giraffe to discuss color and its use and impacts in the classroom.

 Brigid is the creator of DoodleNotes and is an expert on dual coding and visual and linguistic connections and how they lead to better retention, recall, and long term memory.